 Dr. Grover is the recipient of Lakehead University's 2012 Distinguished Researcher Award (SSHRC field) in recognition of excellence in research.

-Dr. Grover is an Associate Editor of The International Journal of Human Rights and Guest Editor of the Special Issues of The International Journal of Human Rights addressing Women and Children's Human Rights and on the Responsibility to Protect.
+Dr. Grover is an Associate Editor of The International Journal of Human Rights and Guest Editor of the Special Issue of The International Journal of Human Rights 'Peremptory International Legal Norms and the Democratic Rule of Law'